elisa-tech/BASIL/docs/source/how_to_run_it.rst

 The default configuration is based on an sqlite database.
 It is possible to use a different type of database configuring the SQLAlchemy create_engine method used in in the **db/db_orm.py** script.

+To be able to create an admin user at database initialization you should specify the following environment variable:

+ + BASIL_ADMIN_PASSWORD (populated with your desired admin password)

+This way you will be able to login in BASIL with **admin** and you desired admin password.

 Move to the db/models directory

 ``cd db && cd models``

-Defining the environment variable BASIL_ADMIN_PASSWORD you will be able to create an ADMIN user, during the database initialization, with the desired credentials.

-Initialize the sqlite database, you will find it in db/basil.db
+Initialize the sqlite database

 ``python3 init_db.py``

+That will create the sqlite3 database at **db/basil.db**

 Navigate the database